Bermuda Triangle (Sea World): Queue and Pre-show

 Riders joined an undercover queue which was located between the final splashdown and Jet Rescue.
 A staff member in a Coast Guard uniform appeared at the front of the queue and ushered the group of riders up a set of stairs into the pre-show room.
 This same staff member then gave guests a briefing about the upcoming ride.
-This was followed by a second story briefing on a television monitor from three navy officials (played by actors).
+This was followed by a second story briefing on a television monitor from three navy officials (played by actors): Captain Sawyer, Science Officer Ben and Officer Clark (Captain Hansen, Lieutenant Fischer and Doctor Matz in the German version).
 The riders were to assume the role of researchers being sent out to investigate several mysterious volcanoes that have emerged from the sea within the Bermuda Triangle.
 At the end of the pre-show guests were ushered out another door and back down stairs towards the ride's station in the centre of the outdoor portion of the ride.